tj5miniop/ublue-rolling-images/README.md

 # Contributing
 #### - make sure to read the notes (above) and take them into account.
 - Fork this repo to add your own changes.
 #### - (Reccomended if you are making a big change, small changes should be ok) If you want to build/test your fork, you will have to sign the images with cosign.
-This can be done (with cosign installed, just use your distro's package manager or something like brew) by running;
+This can be done (with cosign installed, just use your distro's package manager or something like brew/nix will also provide) by running;

 ```bash
 cosign generate-key-pair